 This parameter defines the temporal relationship when the value is one of the project management standard relationships FINISHTOSTART, FINISHTOFINISH, STARTTOFINISH or STARTTOSTART.
 This property will be present in the predecessor entity and will refer to the successor entity.
 The GAP parameter specifies the lead or lag time between the predecessor and the successor.
-In the description of each temporal relationship below we refer to Task-A which contains and controls the relationship and Task-B the target of the relationship.
+In the description of each temporal relationship below we refer toTask-A which contains and controls the relationship and Task-B the target of the relationship.

-RELTYPE=PARENT:

-See [RFC5545] section 3.2.15.

-RELTYPE=CHILD:

-See [RFC5545] section 3.2.15.

-RELTYPE=SIBLING:

-See [RFC5545] section 3.2.15.

-RELTYPE=DEPENDS-ON:
+RELTYPE=PARENT See [RFC5545].

+RELTYPE=CHILD See [RFC5545].

+RELTYPE=SIBLING See [RFC5545].

-Indicates that the current calendar component depends on the referenced calendar component in some manner.
+RELTYPE=DEPENDS-ON Indicates that the current calendar component depends on the referenced calendar component in some manner.
 For example a task may be blocked waiting on the other, referenced, task.

-RELTYPE=REFID:

-Establishes a reference from the current component to components with a REFID property which matches the value given in the associated RELATED-TO property.
+- RELTYPE=REFID Establishes a reference from the current component to components with a REFID property which matches the value given in the associated RELATED-TO property. - RELTYPE=SERIES-MASTER Indicates that the current calendar component is based on the referenced calendar component.
+The value is a UID. - RELTYPE=STRUCTURED-CATEGORY Establishes a reference from the current component to components with a STRUCTURED-CATEGORY property which matches the value given in the associated RELATED- TO property.

-RELTYPE=SERIES-MASTER:

-Indicates that the current calendar component is bsed on the referenced calendar component.
-The value is a UID.

-RELTYPE=STRUCTURED-CATEGORY:

-Establishes a reference from the current component to components with a STRUCTURED-CATEGORY property which matches the value given in the associated RELATED-TO property.

-RELTYPE=FINISHTOSTART:
+RELTYPE=FINISHTOSTART